jafaryor/knowledge-base/teminalogy.md

 * __DTO (Data Transfer Object)__

     Data transfer object is an object that defines how data will be sent over the network.
 They are also used for validation and type checking.

+* __Socket__

+    A network socket is a software structure within a network node of a computer network that serves as an endpoint for sending and receiving data across the network.
+A socket is created by concatenating the __IP__ number of a system and a software __port__ number (not a ​hardware port number).